jbock-java/jbock/README.md

 abstract class DeleteCommand {

   @Option(names = {"-v", "--verbosity"},
           description = {"A named option.
-The return type reflects optionality.", "Could use Optional<Integer> too, but using int or Integer", "would make it a 'required option'."}) abstract OptionalInt verbosity();
+The return type is optional-ish, so this option is not required.", "Using int or Integer would make it required."}) abstract OptionalInt verbosity();

   @Parameter(
           index = 0,
           description = {"A required positional parameter.
-Return type is non-optional.", "Path is a standard type, so no custom converter is needed."}) abstract Path path();
+Return type is not optionalish.", "Built-in converter is available for type Path, so no custom converter is needed."}) abstract Path path();

   @Parameter(